Columbia ISA

 1. Power on the VCR and the TV.

-2. Load a videocassette into the VCR.
+2. Load a blank videocassette into the VCR.

 Note: In the case of an input signal from a converter box such as satellite TV or Cable TV, the VCR needs to be set on channel 3 or 4 if using an RF coax cable, or LINE input if using a audio/video cable.
 The converter box needs to be set on the channel you want to record.
 The cable connecting the converter box to the VCR input will provide the signal source.
 Make sure the VCR is set to "VCR" in the "TV/VCR" function.